EricWVGG/covid-wastewater-bluesky/README.md

 ## Errata

-I am not interested in opinions regarding COVID-19, the pandemic, masks, vaccines, chemtrails, Jeffrey Epstein, etc.
+I am not interested in opinions regarding COVID-19, the pandemic, masks, vaccines, chemtrails, etc.

 Message [@COVID-wastewater@bsky.social](https://bsky.app/profile/COVID-wastewater.bsky.social) with any other questions.